 If you must drink alcohol, you should try and avoid alcohol and antibiotics together.

 Other sources state that it is fine to consume alcohol in moderation while taking antibiotics, but that isn't entirely truthful.
-In some cases, mixing antibiotics and alcohol can be quite dangerous (more on that later).
+In some cases, mixing drugs and alcohol can be quite dangerous (more on that later).

 Antibiotics and alcohol should be avoided at all costs.